0xSeanll/LatiaoAid/README.md

 You will need login to bilibili.com manually (the script will bring up the login page or qrcode (in headless mode) for you).

 After logged in, the script will work automatically.

+**Note**: The website may require *some* users to do human-verification.
+It is recommended use non-headless mode to test whether the script works properly first.

-## TODO list
+## Todo

 - More sophisticated logic for waiting for and collecting Latiao.
 - GUI.